IanKingr/FieldGuideToFantasticBeasts/docs/api-endpoints.md

 ## JSON API

-### Notes
+### Beasts

-- `GET /api/notes`
+- `GET /api/beasts`
-  - Notes index/search
+  - Beasts index/search
-  - accepts `tag_name` query param to list notes by tag
-  - accepts pagination params (if I get there)
-- `POST /api/notes`
-- `GET /api/notes/:id`
+- `GET /api/beasts/:id`
-- `PATCH /api/notes/:id`
-- `DELETE /api/notes/:id`

-### Notebooks
+### Affinities

-- `GET /api/notebooks`
+- `GET /api/affinities`
-- `POST /api/notebooks`
-- `GET /api/notebooks/:id`
+- `GET /api/affinities/:id`
-- `PATCH /api/notebooks/:id`
-- `DELETE /api/notebooks/:id`
-- `GET /api/notebooks/:id/notes`
+- `GET /api/affinities/:id/beasts`
-  - index of all notes for a notebook
+  - index of all beasts for an affinity
-  - accepts pagination params (if I get there)

-### Tags
+### Bookmarks

-- A note's tags will be included in the note show template
+- User's bookmarked beasts will be included in a BeastList
-- `GET /api/tags`
+- `GET /api/bookmarks`
-  - includes query param for typeahead suggestions
-- `POST /api/notes/:note_id/tags`: add tag to note by name
+- `POST /api/bookmarks/:beast_id`: add bookmark to beast by beast_id
-  - if note doesn't already exist, it will be created
+  - if bookmark doesn't already exist, it will be created
-- `DELETE /api/notes/:note_id/tags/:tag_name`: remove tag from note by name
+- `DELETE /api/bookmarks/:beast_id`: remove bookmark from beast by beast_id

+### DangerRatings

+- Displays Beast's danger rating on Beast's show page
+- `GET /api/danger_ratings/:beast_id`
+- `POST /api/danger_ratings/:beast_id`: add rating by user to beast by beast_id
+  - if rating doesn't already exist, it will be created
+- `PATCH /api/bookmarks/:beast_id`: update rating of beast by beast_id